Skip to main content

 • Simple Syllabus will auto-save content as you work.

-• Select the blue expand button at the right to access Help Text about the syllabus section.
+• If your screen or window is narrow, select the blue expand button at the right to access Help Text about the syllabus section.
+(This auto-expands on larger screens.)

 • Visible/Invisible: If a section in the template does not apply to your class, select the toggle icon next to "Visible" to set the section to "Invisible" (not shown to students).
 This section will not be displayed in your published syllabus.